Today’s post is a collection of eight drawing mini clinics. Topics include horses, clouds, skies, and creating a strong center of interest.

 One of the more difficult things to draw correctly in any landscape is the sky.
 Yet the lighting and qualities of the sky are the things that make or break your landscape.
 Get the sky right and you’ve won half the battle of a believable landscape.
 Get the sky wrong and the battle is all but lost.

-Do all of your horse paintings show horses in deep grass.
+Do all of your horse drawings show horses in deep grass.

-Is the only thing keeping you from painting that sporting scene the idea—the fear!—of drawing all those feet?
+Is the only thing keeping you from drawing that sporting scene the idea—the fear!—of drawing all those feet?

-The method is a simplified version of the classical method in which I do an under drawing first, then layer color over the under painting.
+The method is a simplified version of the classical method in which I do an umber under drawing first, then layer color over the under drawing.

 A horse’s feet are nearly as distinctive to each horse as human fingerprints are to each person.
-Bone structure in the legs, body type, and genetics all play a role in the shape of the natural hoof, how it strikes the ground and how it is positioned throughout the stride.
-There is no such thing as a one-size-fits all foot for the artist who is interested in painting individuals.
+Bone structure in the legs, body type, and genetics all play a role in the shape of the natural hoof.